Solo travel destinations for Christmas can be difficult to choose and a puzzle to plan–but such a pleasure to enjoy!

-Tucson, AZ Miraval Resort & Spa in the Santa Catalina Mountains in northern Tucson is recommended by René.
+Tucson, Arizona Miraval Resort & Spa in the Santa Catalina Mountains in northern Tucson is recommended by René.
 “You can be as active or as chill as you want at this resort.
 The location is beautiful, and the food is fantastic!”

 Washington, DC is recommended by Micheline.
 It's “wonderful at the holidays.
 The city is beautifully decorated, and the White House is gorgeous during Christmas.
 It's become a great restaurant town, too, and there are lots of holiday dishes on menus.
 Don't worry about cold weather, it's a temperate place.”
 Rebekah agrees, adding that during the week between Christmas and New Year's, she found “bright sunshine and got to look around all the sights and museums with hardly any crowds.
 I loved it!”

 Last year, I did Germany (Triberg-the black forest, Frankfurt, and Hamburg for the Christmas markets).
 I had a lot of fun, and enjoyed good food and decor.
 I also went to Denmark, Copenhagen area at Christmas and enjoyed the food and markets there also.
 I took the train to “Hamlet's castle” and took the ferry to have lunch in Sweden.
 I finished up my trip in Holland, seeing the festival of lights from the canals, a country tour of windmills, and enjoying cheese and biscuits.
 I had a great time.
-The prices were lower than in the summer, the decorations were great, and there where fewer people–except maybe in Amsterdam.”
+The prices were lower than in the summer, the decorations were great, and there where fewer people–except maybe in Amsterdam.

 It's also recommended by Alison, along with Prague and Brussels.
 “I went to Prague, Budapest, and Brussels last year.
 It was beautiful.
 It was nice to spend the holiday time being productive and exploring rather than sitting around in a food coma.”

 Christmas Markets in Germany are recommended by Karla.
 “I go every year to the Christmas Markets.
 I absolutely love them–and I'm never lonely.”
 See Exploring Christmas Markets in Germany and France.

-Nuremberg, Germany is recommended by Shannon.
+Nuremberg is recommended by Shannon.
 “The traditional Christmas market is an amazing experience.”

-Norway is recommended by Annabel.
-“I flew to Norway to board the Hurtigruten coastal ferry (MS Lofoten) for a cruise up and down the west coast of Norway.
+Annabel adds, “I flew to Norway to board the Hurtigruten coastal ferry (MS Lofoten) for a cruise up and down the west coast of Norway.
 Things didn't go according to plan due to high seas, but departure delays, cancelled excursions, etc. were not holiday dampers.
 I went to see the Northern Lights and I saw them and had an incredible experience and met some really amazing people.”

 Barcelona is recommended by Amanda.
 “Barcelona was brilliant at Christmas.
 They don't make a big fuss and the local shops and the eateries remain open.
 I stayed in a lovely little B&B whose breakfast was enough to keep me going all day.
 The weather was mild and the sights not too crowded.
 It was my best solo Christmas ever!”